What are kidney stones?

 Today, minimally invasive treatment is used for almost all large or obstructing kidney stones.
 Although the majority of smaller stones will pass without a medical procedure, large stones that are unlikely to pass through on their own must be broken up by a process known as lithotripsy.
 Extracorporeal lithotripsy, also called ESWL, uses shock waves from an outside source to break the stones into smaller fragments that can be swept away in urine.
 This is the most common procedure used to break up large stones.

 Sometimes a stone will form or get stuck in the bladder.
 If this happens, then the child may need a cystoscopy.
 With this procedure, a small telescope is passed up the urethra to the bladder.
 The stone is then removed by passing a basket-like device up the scope to retrieve it.
-This is often done when stones are larger or irregular in shape and is done under general anesthesia.
+This is often done when stones are larger or have irregular shape and is done under general anesthesia.

 How can kidney stones be prevented?